cthoyt/cthoyt.github.io/_posts/2025-08-18-bioregistry-impact.md

 for such analyses.
 I don't think anyone would disagree that the DO has had high impact.

-And since we're here, I think it's fair to say that because DO is built using tools that rely on the Bioregistry, that it's fair to claim that DO's (recent) impact is partly due to the Bioregistry.
+I think it's fair to say that because DO is built using tools that rely on the Bioregistry, that it's fair to claim that DO's (recent) impact is partly due to the Bioregistry.
+I think the Bioregistry is in the excellent position where there are a variety of direct and indirect usages, many of which are highly impactful, meaning that the Bioregistry can share (a bit) in their glory.
+Later in this post, I'll give a more quantitative justification for that statement.

-## Why quantify usage and impact?
+## Why Quantify Usage and Impact?

 I think some of the main reasons for quantifying a project's usage and impact are to: